Saturday, June 15, 2024

 Second, we did get two new goshuin added to our goshuin-cho that we picked up years ago at the Komitake Shrine on the slope of Mount Fuji.
 They are displayed above.
 Each time we do this, our temple and shrine visitation path diverges from all others that are similar.
 It is truly a unique memento tied directly to us as two people.
 This book is likely like no other in the world.
 I think that's cool.
 I also love the green ink on the Tomioka Hachiman seal.
 First time I've seen multiple colors.

 Third, we did eat two meals in our half day plus in Tokyo.
 And like our choice of breakfast spots, there was really no debate on where we were going for lunch.
 One of our last meals in 2017 in Japan was eaten at a spot called CoCo Curry House.
-I have no idea if this chain restaurant is like Denny's to the average Japanese citizen but we love this stuff and we couldn't set foot in Japan without dipping a spoon into a bowl of brown Japanese curry next to some rice on plate.
+I have no idea if this chain restaurant is like Denny's to the average Japanese citizen but we love this stuff and we couldn't set foot in Japan without dipping a spoon into a bowl of brown Japanese curry next to some rice on a plate.
 This is really like the most visually unappealing meal we have ever eaten (twice) but it's so, so good.
 Had to stop here.
 I expect that a trip to CoCo Curry will be on our 2025 Tokyo itinerary.

 Lastly, let's talk about the cover picture of this post.
 There are many enduring images and memories from our first trip to Japan seven years ago.
 One of those is (believe it or not...) vending machines.
 I'm serious.
 These things were everywhere in 2017 and so we were not surprised in any way to find a few at the Tomioka Hachiman shrine.
 One of the great joys about Japanese vending machines on our first visit was that most stocked beer.
 That's right, you could walk up to a vending machine, drop some yen in and come away with a cold birhu.